 Are there categories of information or skill we’re missing?
 Better ways you can think of to test the ones we’ve got?
 Should kids not only have to pass the assessment as a whole, but ace every section of it as well?
 Let us know in comments below, and/or sign up to partner with us on our Votes For Children initiative…

 It’s just a ploy to create more Democrats

 And whose fault is that?
 Seriously.
 What kid doesn’t love the idea of freedom and liberty?
-What child doesn’t dream of starting something from the ground up that ends with a reign of high currency?
-Who of any age is interested in having bureaucrats telling them what to do?
-If boys and girls had the right to vote, do you think their parents would be shy about letting them know that the taxman is the reason they can’t have that new toy or game? #TRUENEWS: If Republicans had stayed true to their principles and values, rather than selling out, repeatedly, to an unholy alliance of crony capitalists and religious zealots, they’d have a pretty compelling story and message to share with America’s youth.
+What child doesn’t dream of starting something from the ground up that ends with making reign?
+Who, of any age, is interested in having bureaucrats tell them what to do?
+If boys and girls had the right to vote, do you think their parents would be shy about letting them know that the taxman is the reason they can’t have that new toy, outfit, or videogame? #TRUENEWS: If Republicans had stayed true to their principles and values, rather than selling out, repeatedly, to an unholy alliance of crony capitalists and religious zealots, they’d have a pretty compelling story and message to share with America’s youth.
 Perhaps an injection of child voters is just what the Ph.D. ordered to return the grand old party to its roots.

-And by the way, who says kids are going to vote for either party, rather than start their own, as kids have been doing in every other domain for generations?
-Or that they’ll be willing to settle for the narrow tweedledee-tweedledum range of “realistic,” sound-bite solutions that seem wholly inadequate to the challenges we face?
+Oh, and by the way, who says kids are going to vote for either party, rather than start their own, as kids have been doing in every other domain for generations?
+Or that they’ll be willing to settle for the narrow tweedledeedum range of “realistic,” sound-bite solutions that seem wholly inadequate to the challenges we face?

 They’ll just vote like their parents tell them to